Family Law & Same Sex Marriages – Divorce, Custody, Support, & Embryos – Where it Stops – Nobody Knows

 The couple created three embryos, but they subsequently broke up and Jacob later filed a lawsuit seeking to enjoin Karla from using the embryos.
 Karla counterclaimed seeking sole custody and control.
 The court affirmed the lower court’s ruling that Karla was entitled to sole custody of the embryos under both a contract and balancing analysis.
 The evidence of assent from Jacob from a phone conversation created an oral contract between the two.
 The court further stated that the parties did not modify their oral contract when they signed the informed consent at the clinic because the document contemplated the parties reaching a separate agreement.
 The court ultimately honored the parties’ original intent as set forth in the prior agreement.

 The Szanfranksi case is distinguishable from most other decisions with similar facts because those couples that signed the forms were married and subsequently divorced.
 In this case, this was just an unmarried couple.
-The court also found in that case that the lower court did not err in finding that her interests should prevail based on the fact that it is her only possible chance at genetic parenthood.
+The court also found that the lower court did not err in finding that her interests should prevail based on the fact that it is her only possible chance at genetic parenthood.

 What does the case law from these three approaches mean in the context of same-sex marriages?
 Theoretically, it should not mean much following the Obergefell decision.
 The right to marry was deemed fundamental, and under Due Process and Equal Protection, same-sex couples cannot be deprived the right to marry.
 Prior to Obergefell, the Supreme Court ruled in United States v.
 Windsor that §3 of the Defense of Marriage Act violated the 5 th Amendment.
 This ruling recognized same-sex couples, and it changes the language of thousands of federal regulations in order for them to apply to same-sex couples.
 With the Obergefell decision as controlling authority, all cases in the past that have dealt with same-sex couples and ARTs no longer pose the complexities that they once did.
 Cases like the ones discussed earlier in the context of the three approaches to disposition of frozen embryos will now apply to same-sex couples.